iifl-logo

 BONUS!
 Don’t you love that word

-Getting paid for your work is normal but the feeling of being rewarded for your performance is unmatchable.
-In any profession, extra incentive linked to performance serves a greater purpose.
+Getting paid for your work is normal, but the feeling of being rewarded for your performance is unmatchable.
+In any profession, an extra incentive linked to performance serves a greater purpose.
 It motivates you to work harder and achieve the milestones for every stakeholder involved.
-‘Bonus’ in a layman's language can be called by different names in other lines of service.
+‘Bonus’ in a layman’s language can be called by different names in other lines of service.

 Alternative investments are different from your traditional investments like stocks or gold.
 It goes a step higher with risk and returns.
 Investing in private equity, venture capital, hedge funds real estate, and commodities are alternative investment options.
 Incentives or profit-sharing for partners in the world of alternative investment is known as the carried interest.
-This article details what is a carried interest.
+This article details what is a carried interest.This article details what is carried interest in private equity.

-What is a carried interest?
+What is a Carried Interest?

+Carried interest meaning refers to the additional compensation provided to general partners based on their performance rather than an initial investment in the fund.
 It is a common practice in private equity funds, hedge funds, and venture capitalist funds.
-In most countries, carried interest is treated as a long-term capital gain instead of an ordinary income, thus providing tax benefits.
-Typically, carried interest is distributed after a certain period and defers taxes in the form of unrealized capital gain.
+In most countries, carried interest is treated as a long-term capital gain instead of ordinary income, thus providing tax benefits.
+Typically, carried interest is distributed after a certain period and defers taxes in the form of unrealized capital gain..

 It is noteworthy that a general partner receives the carried interest irrespective of whether they invest anything from their pockets towards the purchase of the fund constituents.
 Carried interest is named so as the partners eligible for the profit share in private equity funds or hedge funds are allowed to reinvest the funds and carry it over the years until they cash out.